-Proceeds to Enduro from sale of Divestiture Properties \$ 49,141,943 Less: Transaction expenses (766,737) Net proceeds from sale of Divestiture Properties - 48,375,206 Percentage allocable to Trust's Net Profits Interest 80% Net proceeds allocable to the Trust 38,700,165 Indemnity holdback (750,000) Cash distributed to Trust unitholders from divestiture of Net Profits Interest \$ 37,950,165 Number of Trust Units 33,000,000 Special distribution per Trust Unit \$ 1.150005
+Proceeds to Enduro from sale of Divestiture Properties \$ 49,141,943 Less: Transaction expenses (766,737) Net proceeds from sale of Divestiture Properties 48,375,206 Percentage allocable to Trust's Net Profits Interest 80% Net proceeds allocable to the Trust 38,700,165 Indemnity holdback (750,000) Cash distributed to Trust unitholders from divestiture of Net Profits Interest \$ 37,950,165 Number of Trust Units 33,000,000 Special distribution per Trust Unit \$ 1.150005

 Total proceeds received by Enduro from the sale of the Divestiture Properties, after preliminary closing adjustments, were approximately \$49.1 million.
 After deducting transaction expenses of \$766,737, net proceeds to Enduro were \$48.4 million, of which the proceeds allocable to the Trust were \$38.7 million in accordance with its 80% Net Profits Interest.
+Pursuant to an agreement between Enduro and the Trust, Enduro withheld \$750,000 (the "Holdback Amount") of the net proceeds allocable to the Trust to cover possible indemnification obligations under the purchase and sale agreements within 25 months of the closing of the transactions, or by the end of October 2019 (the "Indemnification Period").
 As a result of these transactions, a special distribution of \$1.150005 per unit was paid on October 20, 2017 to Trust unitholders.
-Pursuant to an agreement between Enduro and the Trust, Enduro withheld \$750,000 (the "Holdback Amount") of the net proceeds allocable to the Trust to cover possible indemnification obligations under the purchase and sale agreements within 25 months of the closing of the transactions, or by the end of October 2019 (the "Indemnification Period").
 In connection with the Sale Transaction, Enduro released the Holdback Amount to the Trustee on September 4, 2018.
-The Trustee intends to retain the Holdback Amount for the remainder of the Indemnification Term, which will end in October 2019.
-The Trustee may elect to continue to retain all or a portion of the Holdback Amount beyond the expiration of the Indemnification Term as a cash reserve for future liabilities of the Trust.
+The Trustee retained the Holdback Amount for the remainder of the Indemnification Term and released the Holdback Amount, totaling approximately \$752,000, including interest, as part of the Trust distribution to unitholders paid in October 2019.

 As discussed in "Note 5.
 Fair Value Measurements," the cash distributed to Trust unitholders as a result of the divestitures of the Net Profits Interest was allocated between producing properties and undeveloped acreage based on the fair value of the Divestiture Properties.
 The \$1,650,000 allocated to producing properties reduced the carrying value of the "Net profits interest in oil and natural gas properties, net" line item on the Statement of Assets, Liabilities and Trust Corpus at December 31, 2017 and is shown as "Income from sale of net profits interest on producing properties" on the Statement of Distributable Income for the year ended December 31, 2017.
-The remaining amount was allocated to undeveloped acreage and is reflected in the Statement of Distributable Income as "Income from sale of net profits interest on undeveloped acreage."
+The remaining amount totaling \$36,300,165 was allocated to undeveloped acreage and is reflected in the Statement of Distributable Income as "Income from sale of net profits interest on undeveloped acreage."
 As the proceeds received from the sale of the Divestiture Properties were primarily attributable to undeveloped acreage, the net profits generated from the Divestiture Properties have been insignificant to the Trust historically.